 Rebels with a cause: Can a rebellious art movement heal the trauma of sex abuse?

-Themed ‘Compassion through Creative Arts’, the ‘Continuous Voices’ project facilitated by the Victorian City of Ballarat hopes to create through creative collaborations a permanent memorial for reflection on the trauma experienced by survivors of sexual abuse in all its forms.
+Themed ‘Compassion through Creative Arts’, the ‘Continuous Voices’ project facilitated by the Victorian City of Ballarat hopes to create through creative collaborations a permanent memorial for reflection on the trauma experienced by victims of sexual abuse in all its forms.

 But this worthy goal is clouded by a lack of understanding of the complex nature of trauma that threatens to divide and fracture the very community it hopes to unite.